sky-uk/kfp-operator/docs/pipeline.md

 ## Pipeline Resource

-The pipeline resource represents the lifecycle of TFX pipelines on Kubeflow.
-Pipelines can be create, updated and deleted via this resource.
+The Pipeline resource represents the lifecycle of TFX pipelines on Kubeflow Pipelines.
+Pipelines can be created, updated and deleted via this resource.
 The operator compiles the pipeline into a deployable artifact while providing compile time parameters as environment variables.
-It the submits the pipeline to kubeflow and manages versions accordingly.
+It then submits the pipeline to kubeflow and manages versions accordingly.

 ```yaml
 apiVersion: pipelines.kubeflow.com/v1